ogoudey/ROps/README.md

 # Retail Operations

 This project is an ongoing solution to modernizing inventory management that is a easy-to-use, $0, and open-source.
 The goal is to have a tool for anyone to use that enhances productivity and makes the job easier and more organized.
+It tries to quantify retail environments and help workers track a storefront's inventory.

-So far it is not easy to use for normal people, nor is it flawless, but it is a start.
-The next step would probably be to make a GUI corresponding to the below Usage operations.
+So far it is _not_ easy to use for normal people, nor is it flawless, but it is a start.
+To address this, the next step would probably be to make a GUI corresponding to the Usage operations below.

 ## Usage